Korean Beef Seaweed Soup (Miyeok-guk)

 Oh, by the way…, the leftover is even better on the next day.

-- Heat the sesame oil gently in a pot over medium heat and add the beef, saute until no longer in pick.
-Add the seaweeds to the beef and cook for another 1 minute.
+- Heat the sesame oil gently in a pot over medium heat.
+Add the beef and saute until the beef is no longer in pick.
+Add the seaweed and cook for another 1 minute.
 Add the water and bring the whole thing to boil.
-Cover with a lid and simmer the soup over low heat for 15-20 minutes until the seaweeds get soft.
+Cover with a lid and simmer the soup for 15-20 minutes over low heat until the seaweeds get soft.

-- Add garlic and the Korean soy sauce for soup.
+- Add garlic and the Korean soup soy sauce.
 Season with more soy sauce or salt according to your taste.
 Serve warm with rice and kimchi.